jzhu21/ctev_investor_sentiment_analysis/README.md

 # Or run individual modules
 python src/pipeline.py
 python src/cli.py

+# Run the Streamlit web app (after analysis is complete)
+streamlit run streamlit_app.py

+# Or use the provided script
+./run_streamlit.sh
 ```

 The script will prompt you to select an earnings call transcript to analyze.